danilagundyrev/codesamples/readme.txt

 and does some stuff according to that analysis.

 VPProducts.cs:
 One of the derived classes with specific functionality.

+Project 2.
+One of the game tools precalculates projectile's velocity and trajectory.

+ProjectileTrajectoryPredictor.cs
+This script has methods for precomputing projectile trajectory with a given start velocity vector or for calculating start projectile velocity to hit given target